skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

     d.
 Run tests to make sure nothing was broken.

-2. Change the `getPageOffset` method so that it computes `pageOffset` from `pageNumber` and return it.
+2. Change the `getPageOffset` method so that it computes the page offset from `pageNumber` and returns the result.

     a.
 The computation should be: